 - Verify Voter Registration

 - Voting Machines

 Absentee Ballot Process

 With absentee voting, you can vote either in person before Election Day at a location designated by your county elections official or by mail.
-You must submit a written or online application to your county auditor.
-Call your county auditor for details.
 To vote by mail, fill out the form to request an absentee ballot.
 The ballot will then be mailed directly to you.

 You do not need to be registered to vote to request an absentee ballot.
 A voter registration application will be included in the materials.
 You must show your witness an accepted proof of residence when registering.